We give you the itinerary and the necessary tips to undertake the trip to Jordan on your own.

 We went in the winter season in the place where we live, in Jordan there is also winter but it is much lighter.
 Even so, long-sleeved blouses and a windbreaker should be worn.
 In Petra, wear a coat, hat and scarf because it is cold.
 But in Aqaba, light clothing was enough.
 With this and the snorkel masks, two cabin suitcases (one for each one) were enough for us.
 We carried a change for each day since we didn’t want to wash clothes there.

-We stayed a total of 7 days.
-We were not able to see the whole country, but in a week we were able to see several important points and we were quite satisfied with the itinerary.
+We stayed a total of 6 days.
+We were unable to see the whole country, but in a week we were able to see several important points, and we were quite satisfied with the itinerary.

 Day 0 – Journey: Charcotrip arrives at Amman